New York Life Guaranteed Future Income Annuity: product details

 What is the Guaranteed Future Income Annuity?*

-New York Life’s Guaranteed Future Income Annuity is a deferred income annuity designed to provide a stream of income beginning at a future date.
-It can help individuals build a retirement strategy on their own terms through a customized stream of income payments that will last their entire life.
+New York Life’s Guaranteed Future Income Annuity (GFIA) is a flexible premium deferred income annuity designed to provide a stream of income beginning at a future date.
+It can help individuals pre-fund retirement on their own terms and create a customized stream of income payments that will last their entire life.
 Clients choose when payments begin (anywhere from two to 40 years1 after the initial premium payment) and they can change that date to suit their needs.
-They also can continue adding funds.
-The annuity also has the option of income for life for one person or for a married couple2.
+They also can add additional premiums.
+Additionally the annuity provides the option of income for life for one person or for a married couple2.
 Payments can be accelerated if the annuitant has unexpected short-term cash needs3.

 A GFIA provides:

-Security: An income stream that is not subject to stock or bond market risk; backed by New York Life’s top rated financial strength.
-Individual third-party ratings reports.
-As of 8/8/11 New York Life Insurance Company (NYLIC) and New York Life Insurance and Annuity Corporation (NYLIAC) have the following ratings for financial strength: A.M.
+Security: Income payments are backed by the claims-paying ability of NYLIAC.
+As of 6/10/2013 New York Life Insurance Company (NYLIC) and New York Life Insurance and Annuity Corporation (NYLIAC) have the following ratings for financial strength: A.M.
 Best, A++; Fitch Ratings, AAA; Moody’s Investors Service, Aaa; Standard & Poor’s, AA+.

-Simplicity: A worry-free stream of income to help cover expenses without recurring fees.
+Simplicity: A worry-free stream of income to help cover expenses without out of pocket recurring fees.